 We drove down to the Poole Power Plant to head out into Lee Vining Canyon.
 Approach conditions were terrible.
 In a good snow year, climbers can cruise over the snow to the crag.
+In the winter of 2015, there was almost no snow.
 We had to scramble for a good hour and a half over talus and icy patches.

-Chouinard Falls was already crowded by the time we got there, so Day One was spent back in the canyon with some blue ice all to ourselves.
-JB and Kenny set up three lines for us to get laps in and adjust to ice climbing.
+Chouinard Falls was already crowded by the time we got there.
+Instead, we hiked to the back of the canyon and climbed some blue ice all to ourselves.
+JB and Kenny set up three top rope lines for us to climb laps on.

-For Day Two, JB headed in early to claim some lines for us on Chouinard Falls before the crowds swooped in.
-Lots of long ice climbing was the agenda for the day, along with a brief chat on ice protection and placing ice screws.
-JB and Kenny played belay slaves for us all day long which gave us plenty of climb time to practice more ice climbing techniques.
+For Day Two, JB hiked in early to claim some lines for us on Chouinard Falls before the crowds swooped in.
+Lots of long ice climbing was the agenda for the day.
+Now that intro to ice climbing was out of the way, our SWS Mountain guides gave us aa brief chat on ice protection and placing ice screws.
+JB and Kenny belayed us all day long which gave us plenty of climb time to practice more ice climbing techniques.

 I had such a blast climbing with SWS Mountain Guides, JB and Kenny!
 They were both super stellar and patient guides who knew their stuff.
 My partner and I were a little nervous coming in, but they provided an incredibly safe and welcoming environment for beginning ice climbers.
 They both gave tons of tips on how to improve and what to try next time.
 I highly recommend taking this course if you want to learn, or if you just want to try something different and new!
 I walked away so incredibly jazzed about ice and I’m ready to throw all my money at SWS Mountain Guides for more ice knowledge and for other neat adventures and courses they have too.